-Before discovering Teamleader, Expocart used several other CRM systems that were either tool simple, or clunky and expensive.
-As Mike puts it: "our previous CRM tool, Salesforce, was terrible.
+Before discovering Teamleader, Expocart used several other CRM systems that were either too simple, or clunky and expensive.
+As Mike puts it: "our previous CRM tool, Salesforce, didn't work as well for us.
 It cost a lot, was clunky and took far too long to try and get your head around."

 Along came Teamleader